 For some reason, there is this widespread belief that paying child support has something to do with how much time you spend with the child compared to how much your ex-spouse spends with the child.
 In Utah, child support exists for one and only reason: to ensure that the child’s standard of living is not impacted by divorce.

 Just because you and your ex-spouse share custody of your children equally do not necessarily mean that you will not be ordered to pay child support if you earn significantly more than the other parent.
 And it makes sense because your child custody order has little to no impact on the child’s standard of living.

 Let us rephrase it.
 Our experienced child custody attorney in Salt Lake City explains that only child support payments can ensure that the lifestyle to which the child got used to during his or her parents’ marriage is not affected by their divorce.

 Let’s imagine the following scenario.
-Mother and father share child custody equally, and both are employed.
-The only difference between the two parents is that the dad earns three times of what the mother does.
+The mother and father share child custody equally, and both are employed.
+The only difference between the two parents is that the dad earns three times what the mother does.
 Obviously, the child’s mother cannot afford or maintain the same standard of living as the father does.

 Just because the dad spends with the kids as much time as the mom does it does not mean that the mother earns as much as the father does.
 It’s that simple.
 After all, the dad out-earns the mom by 3:1, which is the biggest factor that is taken into account when determining child support.